pengutronix/aiohttp-json-rpc/README.rst

   Args have to be tuple containing a prefix as string (may be empty) and a module, object, coroutine or import string.

-  If second arg is module or object all coroutines in it get added.
+  If second arg is module or object all coroutines in it are getting added.

 RPC Methods